canonical/ubuntu-server-documentation/contributing/doc-testing.rst

-If your contribution contains any code or process steps, it's a good idea to do a final run-through of your guide from start to finish in a clean environment, just to make sure the experience is as you expected.
+If your contribution contains any code or process steps, it's a good idea to do a final run-through of your guide from start to finish in a clean environment, just to make sure everything works as you expected.

 Particularly check the code snippets -- does the output in your terminal match what you've presented in the guide?